nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-A reference to the practitioner resource that administered the vaccine.
+A reference to the <code>practitioner</code> resource for who administered and / or recorded the vaccine.

+If the GP Clinical System only captures who recorded the vaccination, and it cannot determine whether this was the practitioner who administered the vaccine, then return a single <code>actor</code> reference with a <code>role</code> of <code>EP</code>.

-This is mandatory where the practitioner role is populated.
+This is mandatory where the <code>practitioner.role</code> is populated.

 ### note